Ved-Sunkari/Get-em-Dogs-on-Mars/README.md

 Welcome to the Robotic Dog Simulation project, where we simulate a robotic dog learning to walk in various celestial environments!
 This project aims to explore the adaptability and learning capabilities of a quadrupedal robot in different gravitational fields, terrain types, and atmospheric conditions found on planets and moons in our solar system.

+### High Level Summary:
+Our project explores the development of a robotic dog simulation system that adapts and learns to navigate different celestial environments, such as the varying gravitational fields, terrains, and atmospheric conditions found on planets and moons.
+Using reinforcement learning and advanced AI algorithms, we simulate the robot's ability to walk and interact with its surroundings.
+The system is integrated with a web-based interface where users can visualize the model’s behavior in real-time across different planetary environments.
+If the live application is unavailable, users can run local simulations via Python scripts.
+The project aims to enhance our understanding of robotic adaptability in extraterrestrial environments, providing valuable insights for future space exploration missions.
+Explore the project here: <>

 ### View our models on the test data in the outputs folder!

 ### 🔗 Live Website